menandmice/micetro_docs/guides/user-manual/dns_servers.rst

   IP Address.
     Type the IP Address of this server.

-2. Click OK.
+2. Click :guilabel:`OK`.

 To Edit the Root hint name server data, do the following:

 1. Select the server definition you want to edit.

-2. Click the Edit button.
+2. Click the :guilabel:`Edit` button.

-3. In the Root hint name server dialog box, type the updated information.
+3. In the *Root hint name server* dialog box, type the updated information.

-4. Click OK.
+4. Click :guilabel:`OK`.

 To Remove a Root hint name server, do the following:

 1. Select the server definition you want to remove.

-2. Click the Remove button
+2. Click the :guilabel:`Remove` button.

 BIND Environment
 ^^^^^^^^^^^^^^^^